jbat10/KIT325/docs/AVML Usage Guide.md

 AVML, or Acquire Volatile Memory Linux, is a tool to acquire volatile memory from Linux based operating systems.

-The AVML binary is located within the /ScriptsAndTools directory of the USB drive.

 The outputted .mem file can be several gigabytes in size, ensure enough space is present before proceeding.

 AVML can be run from the master script.
 If this is desired, please use the Master Script usage guide instead.
 Below is a walkthrough on how to run the tool on the USB drive without the use of a script.